 JuveTress Revitalizing Hair Therapy contains powerful ingredients that stimulate stem cells in hair follicles that, for a variety of reasons, may lie dormant in the scalp.
 Rich in peptides and polyphenols, JuveTress can help restore thickness and fullness of hair.
-Not only is it designed for people who are experiencing thinning hair, it’s also for those whose hair is starting to fall out.
+Not only is it designed for people who are experiencing thinning hair, but it’s also for those whose hair is starting to fall out.

 How to Use JuveTress

 Using JuveTress Revitalizing Hair Therapy is extremely easy.
 All you need to do is apply it after finishing with your shower, so it can get to your hair follicles without having to encounter any oils that have accumulated.
 To activate the ingredients, the manufacturer recommends that you massage JuveTress into your scalp for about 30 seconds.
 Once you did, drink a full glass of water to make sure your stem cells remain hydrated.

 Is it Safe?

 JuveTress is tested at an independent laboratory to not only ensure its quality but its safety as well.
 It only contains natural, safe ingredients – unlike some hair loss products that contain minoxidil.
 But it would help if you always spoke with your doctor before starting any new hair care regimen.